 Intended as a Text Book for the Invalid and Dyspeptic.
-New Edtion, price 6s. cloth
+New Edition, price 6s. cloth

-Contents - Introduction; on Diet; Bodily Fxercise; Ventilation; Climate and Change of Air; Dress; Physiological Effects of Water; Mineral Waters; Sleep, &c.
+Contents - Introduction; on Diet; Bodily Exercise; Ventilation; Climate and Change of Air; Dress; Physiological Effects of Water; Mineral Waters; Sleep, &c.
 With a Tabular Analysis of the principal Mineral Waters.

-"We shall be greatly surprised if, in the course of a few months, this book is not held indispensable to We shall be greatly surprised it, in the course of a few months, this book is not held indispensable to the health and comfort of every well-ordered family, not under the superintendence of a resident physician.
-Without meaning to detract from the great merit of many works of the same kind at present before the public, we may be allowed to say that, as a family book, Dr. Robertson's 'Popular Treatise on Diet and Regimen' is unequalled in the language."-Sun.
+"We shall be greatly surprised if, in the course of a few months, this book is not held indispensable to the health and comfort of every well-ordered family, not under the superintendence of a resident physician.
+Without meaning to detract from the great merit of many works of the same kind at present before the public, we may be allowed to say that, as a family book, Dr. Robertson's 'Popular Treatise on Diet and Regimen'is unequalled in the language."-Sun.